 Shaun King is one of many voices—though an increasingly prominent voice—within the Black Lives Matter movement.
 By using social media to highlight, amplify, and discuss news of police brutality, racial discrimination, and other civil rights issues, King has become an indispensable source for extending crucial conversations about social justice and equality.

 Shaun King has written extensively about the Black Lives Matter movement, covering discrimination, police brutality, the prison industrial complex, and social justice in the wake of violence in New York, Baltimore, Cleveland, Ferguson, Missouri, Charleston, South Carolina, and other cities.
 He is now the Writer-in-Residence at Harvard Law School’s Fair Justice Project as well as a columnist at The Intercept.
 In his position as Senior Justice Writer at the New York Daily News, King wrote over 630 columns.
-He is a regular political commentator for The Young Turks and on the Tom Joyner Morning Show, and was Justice Writer for Daily Kos.
+He is a regular political commentator for The Young Turks and on the Tom Joyner Morning Show, and was formerly Justice Writer for Daily Kos.
 “Throughout his career, King has built a formidable social media following,” writes The Intercept.
 “As a journalist, King has deployed this following as a tool of the craft.
 King’s audience provides tips to stories of injustice that would otherwise be ignored, as well as to all-too-rare triumphs of activism across the country.”

 Widely known for using Twitter and Facebook to tell micro-stories of injustice, King’s social media updates have influenced how the world knows about those most affected by racism and police brutality.
 A strong advocate for families, Shaun has become an extremely visible fundraiser for victims of injustice.